Anson Phelps Stokes: Joint metallism

 In 1894 Stoke published his proposals on a monetary system that would be based on the combined use of gold and silver called joint metallism.
 This came at a period of financial difficulties when there were calls to allow both gold and silver coinage to be used as currency, a system called bimetallism.
 Stokes's interest in this possibly came from his links to silver mining in Nevada and his support for Grover Cleveland, who was against bimetallism, favouring the gold standard.
 Stokes's book ran to several issues and included a series of letter, quotes and extracts.

 Nautical interests

 Stokes was a keen yachtsman and was twice elected vice commodore of the New York Yacht Club.
 The yachts he owned were Nereid, Clytie, Sea Fox and Mermaid.
 He was also involved with efforts to standardise the rules used in international yacht racing.

 His interests extended to naval warfare.
-He designed a warship, referred to as a globular naval battery that was a floating fortress, typically used for harbour defence.
+He designed a warship, referred to as a globular naval battery that was a floating fortress, typically used for harbor defence.
 The idea came from the story of the British naval use of an island in the Caribbean called Diamond Rock.
 He published and read a paper on his design called, the Ulitima, in November 1905 before the Society of Naval Architects and Marine Engineers.